edxmorgan/diff_uv/README.md

 unknown parameters in the model.

-The assumptions that have been made for the dynamics of a common ligtweight vehicle(the BlueROV2 Heavy) are listed in the following:
+The assumptions that have been made for the dynamics of a lightweight underwater vehicle are listed in the following:

-* BlueROV2 Heavy operates at relative low speeds (i.e. less than 2 m/s), lift
+* Operates at relative low speeds (i.e. less than 2 m/s), lift
 forces can be neglected.
-* BlueROV2 Heavy is assumed to have port-starboard symmetry and fore-aft symmetry; and the centre of gravity (CG) is assumed to be located in the symmetry planes.
+* Assumed to have port-starboard symmetry and fore-aft symmetry; and the centre of gravity (CG) is assumed to be located in the symmetry planes.
-* BlueROV2 Heavy is assumed to be hydrodynamically symmetrical about 6-DoF.
+* Assumed to be hydrodynamically symmetrical about 6-DoF.
 Accordingly, the motions between DoFs of the vehicle in hydrodynamic can be decoupled.
-* BlueROV2 Heavy is assumed to operate below the wave-affected zone.
+* Assumed to operate below the wave-affected zone.
 As a result, disturbances of waves on the vehicle are negligible.

 ## Getting Started